How to save money this Christmas

 I found that I can get a good deal over Black Friday weekend so I want to have most of the cash available by that time.

-If you want to enjoy Christmas without feeling guilty afterward, you can only really do that when you have the money saved for that purpose in advance.
+If you want to enjoy Christmas without feeling guilty afterwards, you can only really do that when you have the money saved for that purpose in advance.

 There are so many ways to give and not all need you to spend a lot of money.